-Recognizing the symptoms of a mental health issue like anxiety is the first and most crucial step towards healing.
-Many factors contribute to the development of an anxiety disorder.
-In most cases, people who deal with anxiety or panic disorder are confused about what to do to manage their condition and improve their mental health.
+Recognizing the symptoms of a mental health issue like anxiety is typically the first and most crucial step towards healing.
+Many factors may contribute to the development of an anxiety disorder.
+In most cases, people who deal with anxiety or a panic disorder might feel confused about what to do to manage their condition and improve their mental health.

-There is nothing wrong with being diagnosed with an anxiety disorder.
-Understanding the condition and symptoms can help you tackle it properly.
-Fortunately, there are treatments available for people who deal with anxiety disorders.
-If you are wondering how to treat anxiety, this article will be beneficial to you.
+If you are wondering how to treat anxiety, this article may be beneficial to you.
 Read on to learn about a few of the best treatments available, with details on how they work.

 Common Signs And Symptoms Of Anxiety Disorders

-It is normal to feel anxious every once in a while.
+It can be quite normal to feel anxious every once in a while.
 However, people who exhibit signs and symptoms of an anxiety disorder or panic disorder, such as panic attacks, can become inhibited by their anxiety.

-There is no singular cause behind the development of disorders such as social anxiety disorder or generalized anxiety disorder.
+There is typically no singular cause behind the development of disorders such as social anxiety disorder or generalized anxiety disorder.
 Some patients experience anxiety symptoms due to an underlying health condition.
 Heart disease, chronic pain, irritable bowel syndrome, and diabetes can all cause someone to develop anxiety symptoms.
-People who experienced trauma and abuse may also develop anxiety symptoms such as an intense fear of social situations.
-People with an obsessive-compulsive disorder or a panic disorder often present physical symptoms of anxiety as well.
+People who experienced trauma and abuse (call the National Domestic Violence Hotline at 1.800.799.SAFE for help anytime) may also develop anxiety symptoms such as an intense fear of social situations.
+People with an obsessive-compulsive disorder or a panic disorder may often present physical symptoms of anxiety as well.